xolox/vim-session/README.md

 By default this option is set to false (0).
 This means that when you start Vim without opening any files and the `default` session script exists, the `session.vim` plug-in will ask whether you want to restore your default session.
 When you set this option to true (1) and you start Vim without opening any files the default session will be restored without a prompt.

-Note that right after the default session is restored, the session script is deleted from the sessions directory.
-This is to make sure that when you open a second instance of Vim it won't ask you to restore the default session there as well.

 ### The `g:session_autosave` option

 By default this option is set to false (0).
-When you've opened the default session and you quit Vim, the `session.vim` plug-in will ask whether you want to save the default session.
+When you've opened a session and you quit Vim, the `session.vim` plug-in will ask whether you want to save the changes to your session.
+Set this option to true (1) to always automatically save open sessions when you quit Vim.

 ### The `g:loaded_session` option